When you and your partner are trying to get pregnant, it can seem like everything is working against you. And to some extent, this can be true.

 - Switch from high-intensity workouts to low-intensity activities like walking, swimming, and yoga.

-- Get your stress levels in check by journaling, getting a massage or acupuncture treatment, and getting enough sleep every night.
+- Get your stress levels in check by journaling, acupuncture treatment, getting a massage, and getting enough sleep every night.

 Optimizing your diet for fertility can seem challenging at first, but even small changes can make a big difference over time.